starlocke/team-lambda-soen-6011/src/skill-pages/computing-foundations/RESTful-API-Programming.md

 * A grasp on the fundamental concepts of application layer network protocols, specifically HTTP

-* Proficiency with the core language features and constructs of any imperative programming language
+* Proficiency with the core language features and constructs of any imperative[2] programming language

 ## Related Software Engineering Area(s)